bcwaters/nimbletone/readme.md

 Send and Recieve sms text messages online

 ## Stack
-Backend - Node server running express that also acts as a WebHook for a Telenyx account
+Backend - Node server to interface with Telnyx api, Mysql DB, and act as api for React frontend

-Frontend - React
+Frontend - React with reactstrap

+Database - Mysql in AWS